COLLECTION AND RECEPTION OF MILK

 Tanker reception

-Measuring by weight
+Measuring milk amount by weight

 Tanker cleaning

-Tankers are cleaned every day, as a rule at the end of a collection round.
+As a rule, tankers are cleaned every day at the end of a collection round.
 If the tanker makes several rounds a day, cleaning should take place after each round.
 Cleaning can be carried out by connecting the tanker to a cleaning system while in the reception area, or by driving it to a special cleaning station.
+Many dairies also clean the outside of their tankers every day so that they always look clean when they are on the road.
+In more and more countries, new rules are being introduced regarding the disinfection of tankers to avoid spreading animal diseases.

 Chilling the incoming milk